NiHaiden/NiHaiden/README.md

 Hi there! 👋

 My name is Niklas Haiden.
-Currently I am a "Rettungssanitäter" (Emergency Medical Technician) which I am doing as part of my civil service ("Zivildienst" as it's called in German / Austria).
-I aspire to study at university and find work as a software engineer soon.
+Working (soon) at GDV-DL GmbH.

 ## Socials